Samaara-Das/Tradingview-to-Everywhere/README.md

 ## What this does
 Opens tradingview, opens a couple tabs and sets alerts on each of them.
 These alerts will be for the screener and will notify us about a new entry, exit which happened in the screener.

+Entries happen on the 1hr timeframe.
+This timeframe is set in Pinescript

 Then all the tabs are closed and 1 remains open.
 It will be reading the alerts which come on that tab.
 When the alerts come, it reads the entry/exit and other info like the symbol, timeframe, tp, sl etc...

 It goes to that particular entry's/exit's symbol and timeframe and takes a snapshot of it.